-Learn how to list Categories, Tags and Taxonomies in WordPress using standard functions.
-In this WordPress tutorial for developers, we use get_categories, get_tags and get_taxonomies functions with working examples.
-After reading this tutorial, you can list WordPress categories, tags and taxonomies with all available filters.
+Learn how to list Categories, Tags, and Custom Taxonomies in WordPress using standard WP functions.
+In this WordPress tutorial for developers, we use get_categories, get_tags, and get_taxonomies functions with working examples.
+After reading this tutorial, you can list WordPress categories, tags, and taxonomies with all available filters.

 Learn how to List Posts in WordPress using Category name, Tag name, Custom attributes, Post type, Publish date, Random posts, etc. For post listing in WordPress, we use get_posts function to retrieve any WordPress post with desired attributes.

 In this WordPress tutorial for beginner developers, I will explain WordPress Actions and WordPress Filters and how you can use these WordPress Hooks in your theme or plugin, easy and understandable.
 This tutorial also contains +10 helpful examples for those who want to see this WordPress tutorial in action.

 Creating a simple WordPress plugin is fast and easy. in this short tutorial, I will show you how to create a custom WordPress plugin and print the “Hello world” text inside its admin page.
 This article also contains 10 helpful tips for beginner WordPress developers.